Try Hubstaff for 14 days

-Hubstaff software is useful for teams that are in-office, out-of-office, in the field, or completely remote.
-The software offers features for companies of all sizes, whether you’re a small startup or a large enterprise.
+Hubstaff is helpful for in-office, hybrid, field, or completely remote teams.
+Our software offers features for companies of all sizes, whether you’re a small startup or a large enterprise.

 Meet with your team and create an HR software requirements spreadsheet.
-What does your team need now and in the future?
+Pinpoint what your team needs now while considering potential changes in the future.

-Select what type of software best meets your needs by listing the functionality you want.
+Select what software best meets your needs by listing your desired functionality.

-Book demos, undergo trials, and speak with sales reps — everything you need to help you make a choice.
+Book demos, undergo trials, and speak with sales reps — everything you need to help you choose.

 Present your business case to all the relevant stakeholders.